jrast/littlefs-python/README.rst

 Creating a new release
 ======================

+NEW (with github deploy action):

+- Make sure the master branch is in the state you want it.
+- Create a new tag with the correct version number and push the tag to github
+- Start the "Build and Deploy Pacakge" workflow for the created tag on github

+OUTDATED (without github deploy action):

 - Make sure the master branch is in the state you want it.
 - Create a tag with the new version number
 - Wait until all builds are completed.
 A new release should be created